 Design thinking and Blue Ocean strategies have emerged as popular approaches that foster innovation and provide a strategic edge in competitive markets.
 Over the past decades, both approaches have evolved significantly, offering flexibility, extensive reach, and successful business solutions.
-Innovation and Business problem-solving are two prominent frameworks in Blue Ocean and Design Thinking.
-While design thinking employs creativity, prototyping, and problem-solving are completely user-centered.
+Innovation and Business problemsolving are two prominent frameworks in Blue Ocean and Design Thinking.
+It employs creativity, prototyping, and problem-solving, and is wholly user-centered.
 However, the Blue Ocean Strategy dwells on value innovation in unconcentrated market spaces.
 In the Synergy concern, the two approaches reveal distinct opportunities.
+This study explores how Design Thinking (DT) and Blue Ocean Strategy (BoS) drive innovation, profitability, and competitive advantage.
+Their integration reshapes business functions, enabling holistic transformation.
 The study further highlights the necessity of a comparative evaluation of these strategies based on their unique features to meet the evolving needs of the next generation in developing strategies and innovations, along with how companies apply creativity, strategic differentiation, and customer empathy for sustainable solutions.
-This helps a critical view of innovation management fully fill disruptive but pragmatic business practices.
-Keywords: synergies, integration, design thinking, blue ocean strategy and holistic business solutions
+This helps a critical view of innovation management fill disruptive but pragmatic business practices.